Hospitality SaaS

 Complete Reservation

-I suggested adding the reservation history I’ve had experience using Salesforce, and noticed the activity logs were extremely useful to my coworkers in figuring out customer orders.
+This design ultimately allows hotel staff to review the full amount of reservation and guest data.
+To help make this page more scannable, I suggested adding the reservation history I’ve had experience using Salesforce, and noticed the activity logs were extremely useful to my coworkers in figuring out customer orders.

 Completing a reservation in action.